DanielSeehausen/mini-algo-challenges-js/README.md

     * "Am I iterating more than I need to?"
     * "Am I creating new variables more than I need?"
     * "If my solution is [brute force](https://en.wikipedia.org/wiki/Brute-force_search) (i.e. we are checking every possible option for the solution), does there exist a solution that can produce an accurate result without checking every option?"
+  * If you are able to reduce the lines of code while maintaining the same functionality *and* legibility, do it.
+Ask yourself: "If someone walked up to my computer and read this solution, will they be able to understand it quicker or slower after I make this change?"
   * See step 5